soonernotfaster/let_it_ride/README.md

 Code to analyze the probabilites of the poker variant called [Let it Ride](https://casinos.ballys.com/atlantic-city/files/6406/BLYS_AC-LetitRide-GamingGuide-4x9-v4.pdf).

-In 100 thousand games, I observed:
+In one hundred thousand games, I observed:

 | Hand            | Probability |
 |-----------------|-------------|